samwinslow/arpwake/README.md

 # arpwake
 Listens for ARP requests and sends Wake-on-LAN packets to a machine that should wake on network access.

+## Background

+The author's use case is to wake a NAS or other targeted device on any network access, not just magic packets.
+This can be done by running a lightweight Linux server 24/7.

+The targeted device should have wake-on-LAN (magic packets) enabled and have a static DHCP lease/fixed IPv4 address.
+Related: [NAS hardware info and configuration](https://samwinslow.com/post/nas-build-2025).

 Inspired by https://github.com/danielpgross/friendly_neighbor

 ## Building